rutikwankhade/Blogs-Podcasts-People/README.md

 Being a part of this developers community, I found there are lots of awesome people around.
 Their existance and contribution is a gift to this community.
 Here is a list of such awesome people you should follow.

 * [Pavithra Kodmad](https://twitter.com/PKodmad)

+If you feel something to be shared, contribute here.